 All other absences will be considered truant.

 Any absences from class/school without permission from Student Services or proper notification from parent/guardian.
 Please note that the Illinois School Code does NOT grant parents or guardians the authority to excuse their child from attending classes.
 Students coming unexcused to class in excess of five (5) minutes will also be defined as truant.
-Any work missed during the time of an unexcused absence will receive no credit.
+Students are responsible for requesting any work missed during the time of an unexcused absence.

 Parents/Guardians will be automatically notified by email/phone in the event of an unexcused absence.